cloudforet-io/api-doc/content/en/monitoring/plugin/Data_source.md

 ### init

-desc: Initializes a specific DataSource.
+Initializes a specific DataSource.
 During initialization, the DataSource information to be passed to the DataSource user is delivered as `metadata`.
 DataSource information includes its name and version.